 MTA is committed to breaking down language barriers by implementing consistent standards of language assistance across its service area.
-The transit agency has a dedicated Spanish-speaking Customer Service Representative to assist riders and others who have LEP.
-MTA also uses Lionsbridge for translation into other languages to broaden the ability to communicate and serve others beyond English and Spanish.
+The transit agency has a dedicated Spanishspeaking Customer Service Representative to assist riders and others who have LEP.
+MTA also uses Lionbridge for translation into other languages to broaden the ability to communicate and serve others beyond English and Spanish.
+If assistance is needed in another language, individuals can call customer service and request to connect to a translator to help our customer service agents assist them.
+Lionbridge interpretation services allow us to connect with our customers in any language on demand.
 Materials such as ride schedules are printed in both English and Spanish as determined by the Four Factor Analysis.
 Most effectively, MTA has drivers in the field that are fluent in Spanish to assist.